Jason30102212/react-redux-login-demo/README.md

     - TRANSFERRED TO SPRINT BACKLOG: Priority 1.
 Update routes in users.js
     - TRANSFERRED TO SPRINT BACKLOG: Priority 2.
 Create validation for User (Register, Login, Current User)
     - TRANSFERRED TO SPRINT BACKLOG: Priority 3.
 Test routes and validation for backend login and register
+    - TRANSFERRED TO SPRINT BACKLOG: Priority 1.
+Create the frontend that implements the signup and register processes

 Sprint Backlog:
   - 2/13/2019